-The Analytics section gives you a broad variety of insights about your Guides.
+The Analytics dashboard gives you a broad variety of insights about your Guides.
 In this article, we show you how you can effectively evaluate and improve your Guides.

 Why is analytics important?

 So you recently went live with your Guides and want to know how your users are using and experiencing them?
 Then our analytics data will be very helpful for you.
 It helps you to be more aware of your users' activity and how well Userlane is already implemented.